SyntheticAutonomicMind/.github/profile/README.md

 **A friendly note:** SAM is a new project, born from a personal wish to make technology more human.
 You might find the occasional rough edge - your feedback helps shape SAM into the assistant we all want.
-Together, we’re building something special.
+Together, we're building something special.

 ---